brentgreeff/fat_model_auth/README.md

 # FatModelAuth

-Wikipedia defines Authorization as 'the function of specifying access rights to resources'.
+Wikipedia defines Authorization as:

+> “the function of specifying access rights to resources”

 Fat Model Auth allows the resources themselves to define these rights.

 ## Install